Amboy, California: Roy's Motel and Café

-The deal included about 490 acres, including the town as well as Amboy and Route 66 landmark Roy's Motel and Café, the church, post office, three gas pumps, two dirt airstrips and other buildings in the town.
-Okura also plans to open a museum, much like he has with the original McDonald's location in San Bernardino, turning it into an unofficial museum.

-Okura reportedly got the idea of buying a town from the real estate agent who sold him his first home, who shared that he regretted not buying a town when he had the opportunity and recounts the story in his book, Albert Okura: The Chicken Man with a 50 Year Plan.
-Unlike Timothy White and Walt Wilson, who bought (and later defaulted on) the town and Roy's Motel and Cafe prior to Okura's purchase and marketed the town as a ghost-town location for film and television productions, Okura plans on restoring the town for Route 66 tourists and sees the purchase of the town as part of his "destiny".

-On April 28, 2008, Roy's reopened.
-The renovations and repairs cost $100,000.
-Albert Okura also planned to open a café and mini-mart at the same location; as of 2014, the restaurant remains closed for lack of an adequate potable water supply.
-As of 2015 the motel is closed as well.
-A gift shop is open in the café, and gas is available on request.
-The motel has been used as a stage for art exhibits.

-Roy's has attracted some well-known regulars.
-Actors Harrison Ford and Anthony Hopkins have autographed photos on the walls of the restaurant and visit whenever their schedules allow.
-Ford frequently flies in and lands his plane on a nearby landing strip, one of the first ever built in California.

 Amboy School

-The former Amboy School is adjacent to Roy's.
-The school closed in 1999 after the last students moved away.
+The former Amboy School is adjacent to Roy's; the school closed in 1999.

-Popular culture
+Media

 Part of the 1986 film The Hitcher with Rutger Hauer was filmed in Amboy.
 Roy's was the setting for a 1999 television commercial for Qwest Communications.
 It was also used in Enrique Iglesias' music video "Hero" and the film Live Evil.
 The town's former owners Walt Wilson and Timothy White maintained Amboy in weathered, unrestored condition for use as a motion picture film site.

 In 1993, Huell Howser visited Amboy during episode 410 of California's Gold as part of his ongoing series visiting interesting areas of California.
 During the episode, he interviewed Buster Burris, the owner of Roy's.
 The episode was aired on December 3, 1993, and also showed Wonder Valley in the Morongo Basin and the Amboy Crater.

+In popular culture

 A fictional version of Amboy complete with Roy's Hotel and sign was part of Ivan's rig and roll map for 18 Wheels of Steel Haulin'.

+A racing game Blur (2010) features Amboy at some of its tracks.

+The heist film "They Came To Rob Las Vegas" (1968) occurs near Amboy, in the desert (which was actually filmed in Spain).